When Dental Crowns Are Used

 It’s also worth noting that a poorly placed dental crown can actually contribute to TMJ.
 That’s why it’s important to consider skills like neuromuscular dentistry when choosing your dentist.

-If you are looking for a general & cosmetic dentist who understands and utilizes the principles of neuromuscular dentistry, please call (201) 343-4044 or email the River Edge Dental Center for General & Cosmetic Dentistry.
+If you are looking for a general & cosmetic dentist who understands and utilizes the principles of neuromuscular dentistry, please call (201) 343-4044 or email River Edge Dental, New Jersey’s center for general & cosmetic dentistry.